-This is a sponsored post by RevolutionEHR, a supporter of NewGradOptometry & new graduate optometrists! 😎
+This is post was created in partnership with RevolutionEHR, a supporter of NewGradOptometry & new graduate optometrists! 😎

-Three ODs, working in three different modalities, share how they’ve successfully utilized RevolutionEHR in their unique practice environments.
+In this article, we interviewed three ODs, working in three different modalities, who all chose RevolutionEHR to meet the needs of their unique practice environments.

 Modality: Cold Start Single Location Practice

 Dr. Courtney Dryer is a 2011 graduate of SCO.
 She opened AUTARCHIC SPEC SHOP in her hometown of Charlotte, NC in February of 2013.
 In addition to consulting with new graduate optometrists on start-up practices, she contributes regularly to NewGradOptometry and has guest blogged for Invision Magazine.
 The unique design of her boutique practice was featured in Women in Optometry.
 In 2015, Vision Monday named her a Rising Star, and one of the most influential women in optical.